pingcap/docs/tools/lightning/errors.md

 ## [sql2kv] sql encode error = [types:1292]invalid time format: '{1970 1 1 0 45 0 0}'

-**Cause**: A table contains a column with type `timestamp`, and the time value itself does not exist, either due to DST changes or has exceeded the supported range (1970 Jan 1st to 2038 Jan 19th).
+**Cause**: A table contains a column with the `timestamp` type, but the time value itself does not exist.
+This is either because of DST changes or the time value has exceeded the supported range (1970 Jan 1st to 2038 Jan 19th).

 **Solutions**: